gemeofficial/gemeblog/blog/2025-07-08-do-eggs-expire/index.md

 2. USDA: Is it safe to store eggs in the door of a refrigerator? https://ask.usda.gov/s/article/Is-it-safe-to-store-eggs-in-the-door-of-a-refrigerator

-3. Healthline: Can You Eat Expired Eggs? https://www.healthline.com/nutrition/expired-eggs{:rel="nofollow"}
+3. <a href="ttps://www.healthline.com/nutrition/expired-eggs" rel="nofollow">Healthline: Can You Eat Expired Eggs?</a>

 4. Wikipedia: Eggs Storage https://en.wikipedia.org/wiki/Eggs_as_food#Storage